 - 1 Tablespoons packed light brown sugar (optional)

-- 1 ½ Tablespoons finely chopped fresh sage
+- 1 Tablespoon finely chopped fresh sage (see my notes below if using dried herbs)

 - 1 ½ teaspoons kosher salt